Maximize Savings with Michigan R&D Tax Credit: A Comprehensive Guide

 Technological in Nature

-The research activity that you’re claiming must be technological in nature.
+The research activity that you’re claiming must be technological.
 This means that it had to rely on principles of hard sciences such as engineering, physics, biology, or chemistry.
-This ensures that the work is contributing to innovation in the field writ large instead of being done to increase profitability for your business specifically.
+This ensures that the work contributes to innovation in the field writ large instead of being done to increase profitability for your business specifically.

 Permitted Purpose

 A research activity must be used to create new or improved software, processes, or products that the field can use.
-This means that market research, data collection, or quality control would not qualify under permitted purpose.
+This means market research, data collection, or quality control would not qualify for the permitted purpose.

 Eliminate Uncertainty

-Eliminating uncertainty tends to speak for itself, specifically that there must be a problem that the research is aiming to solve.
+Eliminating uncertainty speaks for itself, specifically that there must be a problem that the research is aiming to solve.
 This can be about any scientific aspect of your specialty, but there can’t already be a more optimal solution to the problem that you’re trying to solve.

 Experimentation